Internet Links

 Arts in Kentucky

 - Kentucky Arts Council - "The Kentucky Arts Council supports, through grants and technical assistance, Kentucky arts organizations, non-profit community organizations, local arts councils, local government agencies, individual artists and craftspersons.
-These organizations and individuals contribute significantly to the economy, education, and quality of life in Kentucky.
-They play a significant role in overseeing services necessary to implement the Kentucky Arts Council mission and plan, the Kentucky Education Reform Act, and Kentucky's Strategic Plan for Economic Development."

 Back to Top | Back to Internet Links home